sridhs21/FytoSpot/README.md

 ## 📋 Overview

-FytóSpot is an advanced computer vision-based plant identification and tracking system.
+FytóSpot is a computer vision-based plant identification and tracking system.
 It uses machine learning techniques to detect and identify plants from images and video streams, with support for multiple detection methods, real-time tracking, and detailed information about identified plant species.

 ## ✨ Features